SwiftGit2/SwiftGit2/README.md

 ```

 ## Design
-SwiftGit2 uses value objects wherever possible.
+SwiftGit2 uses value types wherever possible.
 That means using Swift’s `struct`s and `enum`s without holding references to libgit2 objects.
 This has a number of advantages:

 1. Values can be used concurrently.
 2. Consuming values won’t result in disk access.